akeneo/pim-docs/cookbook/setup_data/customize_installer.rst

 The Akeneo PIM allows to prepare a data set to use during the installation.

-You can configure the data set in the app/config/parameters.yml file :
+You can configure the data set in the app/config/parameters.yml file:

 .. code-block:: yaml